Homotopical commutative rings and bispans: Comparison with bispans

 As $f\colon E\to E'$ is a localization, it is in particular essentially surjective, whence so is $f\colon \cC\to \cC'$.
 It is moreover clear that the latter inverts all maps in $W$.
 By \cite{CisinskiBook}*{7.1.11} it will therefore be enough to show that for every presentable $\mathcal{T}$ the restriction $f^*\colon\Fun(\cC',\mathcal{T})\to\Fun(\cC,\mathcal{T})$ is fully faithful and that its essential image contains all functors inverting $W$.

 For this we consider the two commutative diagrams

 Full faithfulness of $f^*$ amounts to saying that the unit $\id\to f_{*}f^*$ is an equivalence.
 However, this is precisely the Beck--Chevalley map associated to the left-hand square, so the claim follows from full faithfulness of $(f|_E)^*$ via Theorem~\ref{thm:base-change-general}.

-Similarly, if $X\colon \cC'\to\mathcal{T}$ is arbitrary, then Theorem~\ref{thm:base-change-general} applied to the right hand square shows that the counit $f^*f_*X\to X$ is an equivalence if and only if the counit of $X|_{E}$ is so.
-The latter holds if (and only if) $X|_E$ inverts $W$, proving that any such functor is contained in the essential image of $f^*$, as claimed. \end{proof} \end{thm}
+On the other hand, since $(f|_E)^*$ is fully faithful, a $Y\in\Fun(E,\cT)$ is contained in its essential image (i.e.~inverts $W$) if and only if the counit $(f|_E)^*(f|_E)_*Y\to Y$ is invertible.
+Applying Theorem~\ref{thm:base-change-general} to the right hand square of (\ref{diag:degenerate-squares}) therefore shows that the counit $f^*f_*X\to X$ is an equivalence if and only if the counit of $X|_{E}$ is so, if and only if $X|_E$ inverts $W$.
+In particular, any $X\colon\cC\to\cT$ inverting $W$ is contained in the essential image of $f^*$, as claimed. \end{proof} \end{thm}